 - Rainy days

-The diverse programme of free exhibitions showcases the best of contemporary Irish and international photography.
-Free public talks and events encourage critical debate and develop an appreciation for photography in an engaging and accessible way.
+The diverse and free exhibitions showcase the best of contemporary Irish and international photography.
+Free public talks and events encourage critical debate and appreciation for photography in an engaging and accessible way.

 As a hub of contemporary photography, Photo Museum Ireland supports Irish photographers in the ongoing development of their work.
 They provide exhibition space and work space, including darkrooms, a digital studio and scanning.
 Paid workshops are taught by artists and available to all.

 As Ireland’s largest photography book specialist, the shop stocks an impressive collection of photography books and magazines, featuring works from renowned Irish and International photographers.

 - The Molesworth GalleryThings to see & doGalleries